algomaks/uipath-reusable-library/README.md

 - `SFUserName` - your production SalesForce username
 - `SFPassword` - your production SalesForce password
 - `SFSecurityToken` - SalesForce security token

+## Customization
+- You can easily connect this library with your SalesForce instance.
+You just have to provide your SalesForce credentials as arguments (see above the exact names).

+- You can also easily connect this library with a different CRM system if you would like to.